-There are so many benefits of keeping your little one so close.
-Babywearing helps baby to feel safe and it cries less.
-When the baby cries less, mom starts to feel more confident in a new role.
-When mom feels confident, she’s organized, calm and happy.
-When there are only good vibes around that couple, there is a feeling that everything goes right.
+There are so many benefits of keeping your little one so close to you.
+Babywearing creates a feeling of safety, consequently the baby cries less.
+When the child is calm and happy, mom and dad start to feel more confident in their new role.
+That feeling leads to them being more organized, serene and overall happy.
+When there are only good vibes present around the parents, it provides a healthy environment for the baby’s growth.

-And baby’s safety is surely the most important part in this story, you know.
+Baby’s safety is definitely every parents’ top priority.
 Before buying a baby carrier, make sure that it is intended to use at your baby’s age.
-Pay attention to the position of the child in the carrier on a promo photos: the sling should support the child's back in a slightly curved position and baby’s hips from knee to knee, forming physiological M-position.
+Pay attention to the position of the child in the carrier on the promo photos: the sling should support the child's back in a slightly curved position and baby’s hips from knee to knee, forming physiological M-position.
 In that position, the baby will have no load on the spine and perineum.
-When choosing a sling for a newborn, make sure that it will supports baby’s neck and head as well.
+When choosing a sling for a newborn, make sure that it will support baby’s neck and head as well.
 Do not buy fakes and ‘no name’ slings.

 Read the manufacturer’s manual, watch some “how to” videos, practice with a teddy bear first.
-When placing baby in the baby carrier for the first time, check if he is happy: clean, fed, feels comfortable in his clothes, not sleepy in that moment.
-After all if you aren’t 100% sure if you did everything wright, consult with a babywearing educator or with manufacture.
+When placing a baby in the baby carrier for the first time, check if it is happy: clean, fed, feels comfortable in its clothes, not sleepy in that moment.
+After all if you aren’t 100% sure if you did everything right, consult with a babywearing educator or with the manufacturer.

 Here are some more helpful tips for safe babywearing:

 - Always hold the baby with one hand until wrapping is finished or until all buckles are fastened.